web-platform-tests/interop/2026/selection-process.md

 There is no preset limit on how many proposals each participant may assign each rank.

-Initial rankings are submitted in time for the December 4th meeting.
+Initial rankings are submitted in time for the November 20th meeting.

-### Focus Area Ranking and Selection
+### Focus Area Selection

-**Timeline**: December 4th, 11th, 18th
+**Timeline**: November 20th, December 4th and 11th

 Focus areas with any vetoes are eliminated.